 Safety comes first

-We at CRMSS acknowledge that there are still risks due to the coronavirus, and those risks will continue through the end of August 2021 and beyond.
+We at CRMSS acknowledge that there are still risks due to the coronavirus, and those risks may continue to have an impact on our activities in May 2022.
 Throughout our time together, we will act with respect and caution, and we expect all of our tutors and participants to do the same.
 Great music cannot be made by people who are uncomfortable in their surroundings.